 If you would like to include the EAPS Department in a campus visit, please contact the EAPS Education Office.
 We would be glad to meet with you and answer any questions about our program.

-EAPS participates in Terrascope, a Freshman Learning Community by offering 12.000 Solving Complex Problems, during the Fall semester.
+EAPS participates in Terrascope, a First-Year Learning Community by offering 12.000 Solving Complex Problems, during the Fall semester.
 The theme changes each year, so check out not only this year's topic, but also the archive of websites from previous years.

 Study of the geophysical sciences in EAPS requires a curiosity about the natural world and an interest in questions that involve large spatial scales and long time scales.
 We recommend strong high school preparation in physics and mathematics; biology and chemistry may also be important, depending on your interests.